 TC Transcontinental is a leader in flexible packaging in North America, and Canada’s largest printer.
-The Corporation is also a Canadian leader in its specialty media segments.
+The Corporation is also the leading Canadian French-language educational publishing group.

-Our mission: create products and services that allow businesses to attract, reach and retain their target customers
+Our mission: create quality products and services that allow businesses to attract, reach and retain their target customers.

 Key Investment Considerations

 - Solid relationships with our customers

 - Family-controlled business with a long-term vision